synqs/ArduinoThermoControlWeb/README.md

  [x] Allow for a cleaner communication between the arduino and flask.
 Basically, the arduino should only answer to a question be flask.

+ [x] Move the information about communications and users into a local database.
+I think that would make it much more robust.

  [] Allow to change the different axis by hand in the plotly stuff.

- [] Move the information about communications and users into a local database.
-I think that would make it much more robust.

  [] Tidy up the connections and also the code in the back-end.